 - 3/4 teaspoon salt

 - Cook bacon in a large skillet over medium-high heat, stirring occasionally, until browned, about 5 minutes.

 - Spoon off half of bacon fat, then add onion and cook, stirring frequently, until beginning to soften, 3 to 4 minutes.
 Add minced garlic and cook for an additional minute.

-- Add peas, water, salt, pepper, and 1 tablespoon thyme and cook, covered, stirring occasionally until peas are tender, 5 to 8 minutes.
+- Add peas, water, salt, pepper, and 1 tablespoon thyme and cook, covered, stirring occasionally until peas are tender, around 5 minutes.
 Stir in butter and remaining tablespoon thyme.